 Things worth automating that many platforms still require manual input for:

 Clients increasingly expect to upload documents, check case progress, and message their adviser without needing to phone the office.
 This expectation has accelerated since 2022 and is now a differentiator in attracting clients under 45.
+For a full breakdown of what a mortgage client portal should include and how to choose between a standalone portal and one built into a CRM, see the complete guide to mortgage client portals for UK brokers.

 When evaluating portals, look beyond whether one exists.
 Ask: